 Pressing the Open file button, opens a standard dialog where you select your ms/ms data file.
-The file has to be in .mgf, .dta or .pkl format (appendix A.3).
-Once you have selected an mgf file, a button becomes visible to the right of the input field when the mgf file has loaded.
-This takes place in the background, and you can thus perform all your other preparations while this takes place.
-Pressing the button open a dialog box showing a graphical view of the input file, please see below.
+The file has to be in .mgf, .dta, .pkl or mzXML format (appendix A.3).
+Once you have selected a suitable file, a button becomes visible to the right of the input field. ^{IIII mgf view} when an mgf file has loaded or and mzXML button in case of an mzXML.
+Pressing either button open a dialog window showing a graphical view of the input file, please see section 9.7 below.
+The mgf view shows the ms2 content, while the mzXML window will initially show the ms1 content.